Isokan

 Isokan is a Local Government Area in Osun State, Nigeria.
 Its headquarters are in the town of Apomu at.
+The current chairman of the council is Odetunde Olagoke Micheal.

 It has an area of 179 km^{2} and a population of 103,177 at the 2006 census.

 The postal code of the area is 221.

+Isokan South Local Council Development Area (LCDA)

+Isokan South Local Council Development Area (LCDA) was created out of Isokan for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairman of the LCDA is Wasiu Oyetunji Oyelami.